AlienCowEatCake/sylpheed-macos/README.md

-# Sylpheed for Mac OS X
+# Sylpheed for macOS

 ## About Sylpheed
 [Sylpheed](http://sylpheed.sraoss.jp/) is a simple, lightweight but featureful, and easy-to-use e-mail client.
 Sylpheed is a free software distributed under the [GNU GPL](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

-## About Sylpheed for Mac OS X
+## About Sylpheed for macOS
-This software works on Mac OS X 10.9 (Mavericks) or later.
+This software works on macOS 10.9 (Mavericks) or later.
 It runs on any Mac with a 64-bit Intel processor or an Apple Silicon chip.
 It has been tested on 10.9.5 (Mavericks), 10.11.6 (El Capitan) and 13.4 (Ventura).
-Though Sylpheed for Mac OS X is stable, please note that it has various issues because it is still testing stage.
+Though Sylpheed for macOS is stable, please note that it has various issues because it is still testing stage.

 ## Screenshots
 ![sylpheed-mac-integration](img/sylpheed-mac-integration.png)